-Students have polished skills in interviewing and concise storytelling.
-All students have experience in digital photography, website design and development, basic HTML and CSS coding, and digital entrepreneurship or building a web-based business.
+Students are experienced in digital photography, website development, basic HTML and CSS coding, and digital entrepreneurship or building a web-based business.